k3jph/k3jph.github.io/coat-of-arms.md

-:::figure{src="/assets/img/Coat-of-Arms-Chief-Herald-Malta.webp" alt="Arms of the Office of the Chief Herald" align="right" width="40%"}
+:::figure{src="/assets/img/Coat-of-Arms-Chief-Herald-Malta.webp" alt="Arms of the Office of the Chief Herald" align="right" width="40%" role="supporting"}
 Arms of the Office of the Chief Herald
 :::